NickGowdy/pattern_to_regex_app/README.md

 The regex string is outputted from the Elixir module and used with pcre2grep which writes all the correct matches to `output.txt`

+## Areas of improvement
+Some of the tokens work on the assumption that it's a single digit length, for example `%{1S3}"` if it was `%{1S12}"` it would not work correctly.
+I would do a refactor to make it handle any length.